 From the bustling night markets filled with delicious local eats to the unforgettably romantic Sun Moon Lake, I never knew such a small island could have so much to offer.
-I had the privilege of traveling to Taiwan for the first time in January 2015.
+I had the privilege of traveling to Taiwan for the first time.
 The allure of Taiwan is in the unexpected blend of modern skyscrapers and the natural beauty of its landscapes.
 But what made me fall in love with Taiwan was the food!

 There is nothing more important for the Taiwanese people than having good food.
 The explosion of flavors and aromas seem to fill the streets of Taiwan.
 From street food to fine dining, there are endless options for foodies everywhere.
 I ate and ate until I couldn’t eat anymore then I ate a little more.
-Needless to say, I gained 10lbs easily on this short trip.
+Needless to say, I could have easily gained 10lbs on this trip.

 Sun Moon Lake